How to: Create an entry into the update-alternative database

 For this reason (and many more) Debian introduced the concept of

-can be created with update-alternative --install link name path priority
+can be created with update-alternative --install link name path priority.
+But

 I'm always kind of confused what those parameters mean.
 So, here's a short